Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Always read your seed envelope for details.
+If you start your plants a little later than recommended, it's not ideal, but it should even out as time passes.

-Check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes broccoli, kale, and cabbage.
-Greens like artichokes, spinach, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
-In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.
+Check out cole crops and certain herbs if you're ready to get planting.
+This includes cabbage, kale, and broccoli.
+Greens like spinach, artichokes, and fragrant herbs, including parsley, oregano, and basil, also don't mind a jump on things.
+In Zones 4–6, traditional garden vegetables, like bell peppers of all kinds, cucumbers, and tomatoes, are fine with a late winter or an early spring start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow